Moving to Japan/Personal effects

 Outbound shipments (Moving from Japan)

 If you are going to move from Japan to the USA, UK or anywhere in the world, our professional team specialized in international transportation will be glad to help you.
-As a leading and most innovative freight forwarding company in Japan specialized in shipping personal effects, we are confident that we can offer you the best shipping service available tailored to your needs.
+As a leading and most innovative international movers and freight forwarding company in Japan specialized in shipping personal effects, we are confident that we can offer you the best shipping service available tailored to your needs.

 Why “Nippon” is called “Japan” in English.
 Why they drive on the left sides of the roads in Japan.
 Nihon or Nippon - Japan’s correct name in Japanese.